Lbeatty1138/Beatty_Lucas_FIP/README.md

 ***1.1 This build is more fleshed out only containing 3 pages*** at this stage the pages have full redesigns from mobile up and being a reactive site make up.
 Also has working javascrip to have lightbox and working hamburger menus and a small video explaining the TRAA.

 ## Acknowledgments
-currently the lightbox and video are not in the site as of yet but will be added befor sunday 11:59